01 of 05

 When building a stone wall, you aren't limited to using a single kind of rock.
 For example, the stone wall pictured here was built with a large variety of rocks.
 There are large types, small types, flat types, round types, and irregularly shaped types.
 All this variety adds visual interest to the stone wall.

-Not only can this option be beautiful, it can save you money, too.
+Not only can this option be beautiful, but it can also save you money, too.
 By mixing rock types, you can use rocks from different sources.
 You can find leftover stones from construction sites, stones for sale online, or discounted stones at stone yards.